-We have used our implementation to compute the differences between query results as part of the Tsimmis [CGMH+94] and $C^3$ [WU95] projects at Stanford.
-These projects use the OEM data model, which is a simple labeled-object model to represent tree-structured query results.
+We have used our implementation to compute the differences between query results as part of the Tsimmis and C^3 projects at Stanford [CGMH+94, WU95].
+These projects use the OEM data model, which is a simple labeled object model to represent tree-structured query results.
 In particular, we have run our system on the output of Tsimmis queries over a bibliographic information source that contains information about database-related publications in a format similar to BibTeX.
 Since the data in this information source is mainly textual, we treat all labels as strings.
 For the domain-dependent label-update cost function, we use a weighted character-frequency histogram difference scheme that compares strings based on the number of occurrences of each character of the alphabet in them.
 For example, consider comparing the labels "foobar" and "crowbar."
-The character-frequency histograms are, respectively, (a:1,b:1,f:1,o:2,r:1) and (a:1,b:1,c:1,o:1,r:2,w:1).
+The character-frequency histograms are, respectively, (a:1,b:1, f:1, o:2, r:1) and (a:1, b:1, c:1, o:1, r:2, w:1).
 The difference histogram is (c:-1, f:1, o:1, r:-1, w:-1).
-Adding up the magnitudes of the differences gives us 5, which we then normalize by the total number of characters in the strings (13), and scale by a parameter (currently 5), to get the update cost (5/13) \ 5 = 1.9.
+Adding up the magnitudes of the differences gives us 5, which we then normalize by the total number of characters in the strings (13), and scale by a parameter (currently 5), to get the update cost (5/13) 5 = 1.9.

 Let us now analyze the running time of our program.
-Let n be the total number of nodes in both input trees $T_1$ and $T_2$ .
-Constructing the induced graph (Module 1, in Figure 14) involves building complete bipartite graph with O(n) nodes on each side.
-We also evaluate the domaindependent label-comparison function for each pair of nodes, and store this cost on the corresponding edge.
-Thus, building the induced graph requires time $O(kn^2)$ , where k is the cost of the domaindependent comparison function.
+Let n be the total number of nodes in both input trees T_1 and T_2 .
+Constructing the induced graph (Module 1, in Figure 9) involves building a complete bipartite graph with O(n) nodes on each side.
+We also evaluate the domain-dependent labelcomparison function for each pair of nodes, and store this cost on the corresponding edge.
+Thus, building the in-duced graph requires time $O(kn^2)$, where k is the cost of the domain-dependent comparison function.
 Next, consider the pruning phase (Module 2).
 By maintaining a priority queue (based on edge costs) of edges incident on each node of the induced graph, the test to determine whether an edge may be pruned can be performed in constant time.
 If the edge is pruned, removing it from the induced graph requires constant time, while removing it from the priority queues at each of its nodes requires O(logn) time.
-When an edge [m, n] is pruned, we also record the changes to the costs $c{m?}(m, p(n)), c{m?}(n, p(m)), c{mf}(m, p(n)), and c{mf}(n, p(m))$ , which can be done in constant time.
+When an edge [m,n] is pruned, we also record the changes to the costs $c{mc}(m, p(n)), c{mc}(n, p(m)), c{mf}(m, p(n)), \text{ and } c{mf}(n, p(m)),$ which can be done in constant time.
 Thus, pruning an edge requires O(logn) time.
-Since at most $O(n^2)$ are pruned, the total worst case cost of the pruning phase is $O(n^2 log n)$ .
+Since at most $O(n^2)$ are pruned, the total worst case cost of the pruning phase is $O(n^2 \log n)$.
 Let e be the number of edges that remain in the induced graph after pruning.
 The minimum-cost edge cover is computed in time O(ne) by Modules 3, 4, and 5.
-The annotation of the minimum-cost edge cover can be done in O(n) time by Module 6.
+The computation of the edit script from the minimum-cost edge cover can be done in O(n) time by Module 6.
 (Note that the number of edges in a minimal edge cover is always O(n).)
-Finally, note that we have O(1) ordering constraints per annotation, and O(1) annotations per edge of the edge cover, so that ordering the edit operations corresponding to the annotations can be done in O(n) time by Module 7 to produce the final edit script.